cany7/LumiCite/README.md

 ### `rag benchmark`

-`rag benchmark` runs the project evaluation pipeline.
-At the current stage, it primarily evaluates retrieval quality and retrieval performance by comparing recall and ranking behavior across different retrieval modes, top-k settings, and rerank configurations, while also reporting retrieval latency.
+`rag benchmark` is used to run the project evaluation pipeline, currently mainly evaluating retrieval layer effects and retrieval performance, comparing recall and ranking performance under different retrieval modes, top-k, and rerank configurations, and calculating retrieval latency.

-Evaluation results are recorded at the question level, including core metrics such as `recall_at_k`, `mrr`, `ndcg_at_k`, `mean_retrieval_latency_ms`, and `p95_retrieval_latency_ms`.
-By default, benchmarking runs with `hybrid` retrieval, query explanation enabled, and reranking disabled.
+Evaluation results record core metrics at the question granularity, including `recall_at_k`, `mrr`, `ndcg_at_k`, `mean_retrieval_latency_ms`, and `p95_retrieval_latency_ms`; defaults to executing evaluation based on `hybrid` retrieval, enabling query explanation, and disabling rerank.

 Default options: